Last Moon

 Last Moon is the eighth full-length studio album by Japanese recording artist Gackt released on April 27, 2016 in Japan.
-As a concept album, it is considered to be the final, but not ending part of "Moon Saga", a conceptual story by which is linked to its predecessor albums Moon (2002), Crescent (2003), and Diabolos (2005), as well as the movie Moon Child (2003), theatre play Mysteries of Yoshitsune I & II (2012–2014), and two novels (2003, 2014).
+As a concept album, it is considered to be the final, but not the concluding part of "Moon Saga", a conceptual story which is linked to its predecessor albums Moon (2002), Crescent (2003), and Diabolos (2005), as well as to the movie Moon Child (2003), theatre play Mysteries of Yoshitsune I & II (2012–2014), and two novels (2003, 2014).

 Overview

-The concept album and its promotional tour, Last Visualive, are Gackt's first in almost seven years.
-It is called "last" because it is considered as a turning point in his career, whether it will be his last original release and tour, featuring his signature stage shows, for a while or not.
-It is called "Visualive" because links together video, performance and music.
+The concept album and its promotional tour, Last Visualive, were Gackt's first in almost seven years.
+The tour was called "last" because it was considered to be a turning point in his career, whether it was to actually be his last release and tour or not.
+The tour was called "Visualive" because it combined video, performance and music.
 On October 7, 2015 the single "Arrow" was released.
 The tour and album release were supported by Nestlé.
-Through this collaboration, on Nestle's special website every month until the official release, new songs to be included for the album were available for streaming and download.
+Because of this collaboration, Nestlé's official website featured parts of this album until the official release through streaming and download.

-The concept was conceived in 2004 during the Sixth Day & Seventh Night tour (song "Utakata no Yume").
-It was followed by the Diabolos tour in 2005, and in between the Requiem et Reminiscence II tour in 2009, Gackt thought to do the Last Moon tour.
-However, due to the vast developing time of Mysteries of Yoshitsune I & II plays he would not be able do the RR II concept, and instead managed to establish the Visualive form with the RR II concept.
+The overarching concept was conceived in 2004 during the Sixth Day & Seventh Night tour (song "Utakata no Yume").
+It was followed by the Diabolos tour in 2005, and Gackt had planned to do the Last Moon tour before the Requiem et Reminiscence II tour in 2009.
+However, due to the vast development time of the Mysteries of Yoshitsune I & II plays he was not able to go through with RR II concept in time, and instead went ahead with the Visualive form utilizing concepts from the RR II project.

 Moon Saga

-Conceptually, the story of the "Moon Saga" is separated in four chapters.
-The first chapter takes places roughly from the year 700 to 1300, second from 1300 to 1600, third from 1600 to current time (2000), and fourth from the current time (2000) to the future (2045).
+Conceptually, the story of the "Moon Saga" is separated into four chapters.
+The first chapter takes places roughly between the years 700 and 1300, the second between 1300 and 1600, the third between 1600 and "current" time (2000), and the fourth between the "current" time (2000) and the future (2045).
 The work from 2002 (Moon) and 2003 (Crescent, movie Moon Child, novel Moon Child Requiem) covered the fourth chapter, from 2005 (Diabolos) took place between the second and third chapter, while from 2012 to 2014 (theatre play Mysteries of Yoshitsune I & II, novel Moon Saga Mysteries of Yoshitsune) and 2016 (Last Moon) depict the first chapter.
-The whole story is set in both Europe and Asia (mostly Japan), depending on the story and meaning wanted to be expressed.
+The whole story is set in Europe and Asia (mostly Japan), depending on which meaningful aspects of the story were being focused on.

-The idea was to create a story where the Oni (Japanese demons) were the origin of vampires, and eventually of the central character in the first chapter, Yoshitsune Minamoto.
-In the Heian period existed those called as Mononoke (spirits), and Mononofu, who were born between humans and Mononoke, and with special powers dominated both Mononoke and humans.
-The story from Mysteries of Yoshitsune spreads out when the member with inherited blood crossed over to Europe, and became the progenitor of the later vampires.
+The idea was to create a story where the Oni (Japanese demons) were the origin of vampires, and eventually of the central character of the first chapter, Yoshitsune Minamoto.
+According to this narrative framen, in the Heian period there existed beings called as Mononoke (spirits), and Mononofu, who were born inbetween humans and Mononoke, with special powers from both Mononoke and humans.
+The heritage of Mysteries of Yoshitsune spread out when a member with inherited blood crossed over to Europe, and became the progenitor of the later vampires.